 In the second presentation (TBC) he will describe the novel green wall system that was eventually devised to meet the requirements and realised as viable prototypes that are scalable for large installations.

-This event is being held in association with ‘Green Chester‘ during ‘Go Green Week 2021’
+This lunchtime event (1pm-2pm) is being held in association with ‘Green Chester‘ during their ‘Go Green Festival 2021’

 CREST@UCS is part funded by the European Regional Development Fund (ERDF).